malta895/pokedex/README.md

 ## Project Design and Architecture

-The project is a simple web API service, written in Go, that exposes a single endpoint to retrieve information about a Pokemon.
+The project is a simple web API service, written in Go.

 Given the trivial nature of the project, the architecture is very simple, yet attention has been given to the separation of concerns, and to the testability of the code.

 Here is the package structure of the project:

 ```
 .
 ├── apiclients